-- 1. Select 5 different discrete colonies from the surface of a Petri plate and characterise them as follows: - size of the colony (diameter in mm), - shape or form of the colony (punctiform, circular, irregular, filamentous, rhizoid, spindle), - elevation of the colony (flat, convex, pulvinate, umbonate, crateriform), - margin of the colony (entire, undulate, lobate, filamentous), - pigmentation of the colony (diffusible water-soluble or water-insoluble pigments), - surface of the colony (smooth, glistening, rough, dull, wrinkled), - density of colony (transparent clear, opaque, translucent almost clear, but distorted vision-like looking through frosted glass, iridescent changes colour in reflected light), - consistency of colony by touching it with an inoculating loop (butyrous, viscid sticks to loop, hard to get off, brittle dry, breaks apart, mucoid), - presence or absence of diffusible pigment in the medium around the colony.
+- margin of the colony (entire, undulate, lobate, filamentous), - pigmentation of the colony (diffusible water-soluble or water-insoluble pigments), - surface of the colony (smooth, glistening, rough, dull, wrinkled), - density of colony (transparent clear, opaque, translucent almost clear, but distorted vision-like looking through frosted glass, iridescent changes colour in reflected light), - consistency of colony by touching it with an inoculating loop (butyrous, viscid sticks to loop, hard to get off, brittle dry, breaks apart, mucoid), - presence or absence of diffusible pigment in the medium around the colony.

 Characteristics of cell morphology have great importance in the classification of bacteria using traditional taxonomical methods.
 Microorganisms cannot be identified solely by morphological characteristics, since bacterial cells can only be assigned to a limited number of categories (Table).
-Bacteria are μ m-sized organisms, where cell size is an important aspect of a thorough morphological characterisation.
+Bacteria are $\mu$ m-sized organisms, where cell size is an important aspect of a thorough morphological characterisation.
 The size and shape of the cells are usually determined following staining.
 The circumstances of culturing, the age of the culture and the physiological condition of bacterial cells can alter cell size and shape.
 According to their shape, bacteria can usually be identified as rods, cocci or spirals.
-An average rod-shaped bacterium is 2-5 μ m long and 0.5-0.8 μ m wide in diameter.
-The average diameter of a sphere-shaped bacterium is 0.8 μ m.
-The size of some bacterial groups deviates from average values: spirochetes include some extremely thin (0.2 μ m) bacteria, while there are some giants: Thiomargarita namibiensis (100-300 x 750 μ m) and Epulopiscium fishelsoni (50 x 600 μ m).
+An average rod-shaped bacterium is 2-5 $\mu$ m long and 0.5-0.8 $\mu$ m wide in diameter.
+The average diameter of a sphere-shaped bacterium is 0.8 $\mu$ m.
+The size of some bacterial groups deviates from average values: spirochetes include some extremely thin (0.2 $\mu$ m) bacteria, while there are some giants: Thiomargarita namibiensis (100-300 x 750 $\mu$ m) and Epulopiscium fishelsoni (50 x 600 $\mu$ m).